 - Heat 2 Tbs of oil and sauté the onion rings until it is light brown then turn off the heat.

-- Until you feel the oil and water are incorporated in the flour then kneed by hand to get a nice firm dough.
+- Pour the oil and mix well then the water mixing well too.
+Until you feel the oil and water are incorporated in the flour then kneed by hand to get a nice firm dough.

-- If you feel the dough is still crumbling and needs more wet rub your palms with about a Tbs of oil and kneed again and on the other hand if you feel it is a little watery add 1Tbs of flour at a time and kneed as well
+- If you feel the dough is still crumbling and needs more wet rub your palms with about a Tbs of oil and kneed again on the other hand if you feel it is a little watery add 1Tbs of flour at a time and kneed as well

-- Put a piece of charcoal on your stove top, When it gets red, turn it to the other side.
-Be very careful when doing this and keep an eye on it using a piece of foil make a small plate.
+- To add a smoking flavor to the chicken here is a trick - You can add smoking liquid to the chicken but I prefer doing this.
+Put a piece of charcoal on your stove top, When it gets red, turn it to the other side.
+Be very careful when doing this and keep an eye on it.
+Using a piece of foil make a small plate.

 - Roll the dough on a parchment paper rotating every now and then until you reach the pan size- I've used a 12" pizza pan then turn the dough into the pan, peel the parchment paper

-- adjust the dough so that you have an edge - like what you do to make a tart.
+- Adjust the dough so that you have an edge - like what you do to make a tart.

 - Spread the cream cheese mixture on the dough and smooth evenly then add the onion to the chicken , season.